 Tufts University School of Dental Medicine was established in 1868 as Boston Dental College.
 It was incorporated into Tufts College in 1899.
 Although founded as a school to educate students from New England, today Tufts is renowned throughout the United States and the world as a center for academic and clinical excellence.
 Tufts boasts over seven thousand alumni composed of individuals from all fifty states and thirty-nine countries.
 Students receive a comprehensive education that emphasizes the importance of didactic coursework, pre-clinical training, clinical experience, and practice management that prepares them to enter the work force as confident, proficient clinicians.

-Candidates for the program beginning in August 2013 should submit their applications to the American Association of Dental Schools Application Service (AADSAS) between June 4th, 2012 and February 1st, 2013.
-Interview sessions will be conducted between November 2012 and April 2013.
-Applicants selected for interview will be notified in writing beginning in late October 2012.
+Candidates for the program beginning in July 2018 should submit their applications to the American Association of Dental Schools Application Service (AADSAS) between June 1st, 2017 and January 1st, 2018.
+Interview sessions will be conducted between October 2017 and March 2018.
+Applicants selected for interview will be notified in writing beginning in late September 2017.
+Applicants selected for interview will be notified in writing beginning in September 2016.
 Please submit the following information to AADSAS:

 - A complete AADSAS application form, including a personal statement articulating motivation for a career in dentistry.
 Please visit www.adea.org for application information;

 Although Tufts welcomes any additional letters of evaluation from professors or employers, they will not be sufficient to complete an application.
-Please note AADSAS limits the # of letters of evaluation to four.
+Please note AADSAS limits the number of letters of evaluation to four.

 Applicants will be informed of supplemental requirements, including a $75 fee, once the Admissions Office receives their application from AADSAS.